Zabadam/surface/example/README.md

 - Main window
   - Try tapping and holding inside this container
 - Floating Action Buttons
-  - Three different `FAB`s show three different 📚 `SurfaceLayer` layouts for 👓 `SurfaceFilterSpec.filteredLayers`.
+  - Three different `FAB`s show three different 📚 `SurfaceLayer` layouts for 👓 `Filter.filteredLayers`.

 🏓 `BouncyBall` is delegated as the `InteractiveInkFeatureFactory` or `splashFactory`
   - Check out the `BallPit` demo from teh drawer for more!